ready4god2513/surveyguru/README.md

 ## Requirements

 SurveyGuru depends on `Rails >= 3.2`, `friendly_id >= 4.0.0`, `simple_form` (for default form rendering),
-and a `current_user` method to be made available in the controller and views (default in devise).
+and a `current_user` method (pointing to class of `User`) to be made available in the controller and views (default in devise).

+SurveyGuru will aim to support both postgres and mysql, however most of the testing is done with postgres as the primary driver.
+If you find a bug, or can offer a patch to support another driver, please submit a pull request.